MartynTranter/Py_Ae/readme.md

 - Python 3.6 or later for the core application.
 - PyQt5 for the graphical user interface.
 - psutil for managing system processes.
-- pygetwindow and pywin32 for enhanced window management on Windows platforms.

 ### Installation